milosKomiRajkovic94/reactNativeUdemyCourse/README.md

 -Second {} in navigate function are passed params like id. e.g. navigation.navigate("nameOfThePage", {id: });

 -navigation.getParam("nameOfParam") is the way we are passing param to the child component once inside a child component.

+## Twelfth  chapter

+*__props__*:

+Communicates information from a parent directly down to a child.

+Easy to setup.

+To communicate data down multiple layers, we have to write a lot of code.

+*__context__*:

+Moves information from a parent to some nested child.

+Complicated to setup, lots of special terms.

+Easy to communicate data from a parent to a super child.

+-Context should be created inside a folder src/context

+-value: information we want to share.

+-Object can't be rendered correctly.

+-Context usual structure, e.g:

+{data: blogPosts, addBlogPost: () => {}}